-FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3 Static attribute initialisation

 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.

 FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles
+Dependencies: FMT_MSA.1 Management of security attributes

+FMT_SMR.1 Security roles

-182 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+201 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes --- --
+FMT_MSA.1 Management of security attributes

-- Hierarchical to: No other components. - FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode. - Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles - 183 The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:
+FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.

+Dependencies: [FDP_ACC.1 Subset access control or

+FDP_IFC.1 Subset information flow control]

+FMT_SMF.1 Specification of management functions

+FMT_SMR.1 Security roles

+202 The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below: